clarklindev/nextjs-maximilianschwarzmuller-nextjs14-and-react-the-complete-guide/README.md

 - if found user and password is valid... createAuthSession()
 - then redirect to a page

+## 220. triggering different server actions via query parameters
+- RESULT -> A working login page (login / or switch to signup)
+- //actions/auth-actions.js create a helper server action function: `auth(mode, prevState, formData){}`
+- helper server action to call appropriate server action depending on mode
+- then in auth form, use the auth() server action...

+### .bind() to add additional props to function to be called
+- BUT.. our auth() function in actions/auth-actions.js requires additional "mode" prop value to be passed in, you can do this with .bind() to preconfigure functions
+- note: bind(null, mode) is used to preconfigure functions in js before it is called
+- first argument is what "this" refers to, any other argument will be passed as a parameter into function

 ```js
 //app/page.js
 import AuthForm from '@/components/auth-form';